 - E safety – all children are shown how to stay safe, whilst on the internet at school and at home.
 We also provide information for parents and carers about how to support their child with this.

 - Mobile Phone Policy – pupils are not allowed to have their mobile phones or any other ‘SMART’ device with them at school.
-All visitors to school are required to switch off their mobile phones on arrival and must have permission from a member of the Senior Management Team to use their mobile phone in school.
+All visitors to school are required to switch off their mobile phones on arrival and must have permission from a member of the Senior Leadership Team to use their mobile phone in school.

 - High standards of behaviour – We have a clear Behaviour policy that includes rewards and sanctions, which enables children to be clear about their responsibilities with regard to behaviour.
 This includes having clear anti-bullying procedures.
 We do not tolerate bullying and act swiftly if any concerns or issues are reported to us.We always try to work in partnership with our parents and carers to address any behaviour concerns.